-Has Grown Weak and Pours Out a Lament before the Lord."
-The lament is
+Grown Weak and Pours Out a Lament before the Lord."
+The lament is more

-of faith and longing for the world.
-The psalmist hoped for a day when
+faith and longing for the world.
+The psalmist hoped for a day when all

-all peoples, nations, and kingdoms would find truth and redemption in
+peoples, nations, and kingdoms would find truth and redemption in the

 Response and Action:

-is no shortage of affliction and weariness in the world.
-I have more
+shortage of affliction and weariness in the world.
+I have more than

-than enough in my own family, church, and community.
-Like the psalmist,
+enough in my own family, church, and community.
+Like the psalmist, my

-my hope and faith are in the Lord.
-He can comfort the sorrows, remove
+hope and faith are in the Lord.
+He can comfort the sorrows, remove all

-problems of my own life, to the troubles of friends, the hardships of
+of my own life, to the troubles of friends, the hardships of people in

-people in my church family, to the overwhelming conflicts around the
+my church family, to the overwhelming conflicts around the world.
+I look

-world.
-I look for a day when a future generation and the whole world
+for a day when a future generation and the whole world gather around

 Lord, in your grace and mercy, incline your ear to all who are weary.